The Most Gorgeous Waterfall in Every State

 New Hampshire: Diana’s Baths

 Diana’s Baths, one of the best swimming holes in the whole country, is a heavenly spot fit for its Greek goddess namesake.
-(Visit other mystical destinations that truly inspire awe.)
 The water flowing over smooth boulders creates slides, chutes, plunges, and countless pools to soak in.
 Try jumping into the 10-foot deep “pothole”—with your head above water, it will look as if you’ve sunk in quicksand!
 Sliding down the rocks is a favorite pastime for the energetic, or simply let the falls run over you as you relax.
+After splashing around in this splendid watering hole, stop by these other mystical destinations that truly inspire awe.

 New Jersey: Buttermilk Falls